Portal dos Dragões

 ·31 March 2026

-Borja Sainz welcomed a film crew from England’s Professional Footballers’ Association (PFA) into his home, where he was presented with the award for being named in the 2024/25 Championship Team of the Year, at a time when he was playing for Norwich City.
+Borja Sainz welcomed a film crew from England’s Professional Footballers’ Association (PFA) into his home, where they presented him with the award for being named in the 2024/25 Championship Team of the Year, at a time when he was playing for Norwich City.
 The FC Porto player opened the doors of his home and shared some details about his routine.

-“It was a beautiful season, I had a very good season.
-And, in the end, the fact that the players I played against voted for me is special, you know why?
-Because it shows that you did things well and that it was a good season.
-I think that when you make your debut so young, in the end you don’t realize what you have, do you?
+“It was a great season, I had a very good season.
+And, in the end, the fact that the players I played against voted for me is special, do you know why?
+Because it means you did things well and that it was a good season.
+I think that when you make your debut so young, in the end you don’t realize what you have, right?
 And I think everything I’ve done in my career has helped me mature and understand that it’s not just about having qualities or talent or other things.
 In the end, I think it goes beyond football, you know?
-Because I think that, as a person, I’ve actually grown and understood a lot of things.
+Because I really think that, as a person, I’ve grown and understood many things.
 For example, the importance of food, nutrition, rest...
 I think that’s the most important thing.
-You end up realizing that by making mistakes, but I think it’s worth going through that process and I’m very happy with the progress I’ve made.
-Those who don’t make mistakes don’t learn.
+You end up realizing that by making mistakes, but I think it’s worth going through that process and I’m very happy with how I’ve developed.
+Whoever doesn’t make mistakes doesn’t learn.
 I think that’s very important for me, and I’ll keep making mistakes.
-And when I’m 30, well, I’ll still make mistakes, but I think that’s part of learning,” Borja Sainz began, thanking them for the award, before highlighting the importance of diet: “When I came to FC Porto I told my agent that I wanted a chef.
+And when I’m 30, well, I’ll still make mistakes, but I think that’s part of learning,” Borja Sainz began by saying, thanking them for the award before highlighting the importance of nutrition: “When I came to FC Porto, I told my agent I wanted a chef.
 I wanted to have a chef to take care of my diet and not have to cook my own food.
-And I think in the end it’s the most practical thing, because I come back from training — it’s true that I eat at the club — but then, at dinner time, I have all the guidelines for what I need to eat.
+And I think that, in the end, it’s the most convenient thing, because I come back from training — it’s true that I eat at the club — but then, at dinner time, I have all the guidelines on what I need to eat.
 And I think that’s very, very important.
 Does it help me perform better?
 Yes.
 Well, in England I also had a nutritionist who told me what to eat, but I think having a chef at home is different, isn’t it?”

-Borja Sainz also spoke about the equipment he has available for physical recovery and to get onto the pitch in the best possible condition: “I have the Normatec [hyperbaric chamber], the basics, and then I have a recovery chamber that I started using in England, because there are so many matches and rest and recovery are very important.
+Borja Sainz also spoke about the equipment he has at his disposal for physical recovery and to get onto the pitch in the best possible condition: “I have the Normatec [hyperbaric chamber], the basics, and then I have a recovery chamber that I started using in England, because there are a lot of games and rest and recovery are very important.
 And this year I brought it here as well.
-And I have the sauna and the ice bath.
-I’m going to try to use it as much as possible, but there are days when I miss it because I get back late or have things to do.
+And I have a sauna and an ice bath.
+I’m going to try to use it as much as possible, but there are days when I miss it because I get home late or have things to do.
 I got it not long ago, but I try to use it every day, for an hour or half an hour.
 It helps with everything, especially recovery.
-I believe that in the end it’s about repetition.
-It’s not like going in there will make you run more, but maybe it helps a little.”
+I believe that, in the end, it’s all about repetition.
+It’s not like just going in there will make you run more, but maybe it helps a little.”

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇵🇹 here.